ThLuz/ClinicaSaudeAcessivel/README.md

 ---

-## ℹ️ Sobre o Projeto
+## ℹ️ About the Project

-A **Clínica Saúde Acessível** é uma **landing page institucional** desenvolvida para apresentar, de forma clara e objetiva, os serviços, planos e localização da clínica, além de facilitar o contato direto com os pacientes via **WhatsApp**.
+**Clínica Saúde Acessível** is an **institutional landing page** developed to clearly and objectively present the clinic’s services, plans, and location, as well as to facilitate direct contact with patients via **WhatsApp**.

-Na Clínica Saúde Acessível, acreditamos que **saúde de qualidade deve ser acessível e completa**.
+At Clínica Saúde Acessível, we believe that **quality healthcare should be accessible and comprehensive**.
-Por isso, reunimos em um só espaço atendimentos de **saúde mental, física, odontológica, estética e exames laboratoriais**, oferecendo praticidade e cuidado integral para nossos pacientes.
+That’s why we bring together **mental health, physical health, dental care, aesthetic treatments, and laboratory exams** in one place, offering convenience and complete care for our patients.

-🔗 **Acesse o site:**
+🔗 **Visit the website:**
 👉 https://clinicasaudeacessivel.com.br/

 ---

-## 🎯 Objetivos da Landing Page
+## 🎯 Landing Page Goals

-- Apresentar os **serviços oferecidos pela clínica**
+- Present the **services offered by the clinic**
-- Divulgar **planos acessíveis**
+- Promote **affordable healthcare plans**
-- Informar **localização e formas de contato**
+- Provide **location and contact information**
-- Facilitar o **redirecionamento para WhatsApp**
+- Facilitate **direct redirection to WhatsApp**
-- Oferecer uma experiência simples, rápida e responsiva
+- Deliver a **simple, fast, and responsive user experience**

 ---

-## 💻 Tecnologias Utilizadas
+## 💻 Technologies Used

 <p align="center">
   <a href="https://vuejs.org/" target="_blank">